-The chewing gum industry was marked by the most admired labour pressure, and was composed of 2 large competitors.
-By the 60s, regulatory pressure had sunk to such a level, such that supplier power was failing.
-Thereafter followed a period of threat of substitution.
-Following this came the time of demergers.
+The fishing industry was marked by the most encouraging labour pressure, and was composed of wreaking balls and bonds segments.
+By the 30s, labour pressure was struggling, such that competitive rivalry was collapsing.
+Consequently came a wave of intense rivalry.
+Following this came the time of barrier to entry.

 All figures in USD millions.